R&G is one of the most common brands as they are sold both in perfumeries, pharmacies, drugstores, and even Duty-Free.

 equal or bigger than 9 => don't miss it;

-My conclusion: As a dark fragrances and vintage scents lover I can only recomend this inexpensive and semi-dark fragrance.
+My conclusion: As dark fragrances and vintage scents lover I can only recommend this inexpensive and semi-dark fragrance.
 With such a low price is safe enough for a blind purchase, The same advice applies to the regular R&G Open.

 Music: "The Windmills of Your Mind" sung by Sting